ThomasToka/MarlinFirmware/README.md

 Source code release will be on the 9th of june 2023.

-This firmware is for the Ender 3 S1 Pro and Ender 3 S1 Plus.
+This firmware is for the Creality Ender 3 S1 Pro and Ender 3 S1 Plus.

 It has its own screen firmware for DWIN and Dacai displays.
 This firmware is backward compatible with the stock screen display firmware.
 Naturally then only the stock features are available.